pfnet/pfrl/examples/atari/reproduction/dqn/README.md

 To view the full list of options, either view the code or run the example with the `--help` option.

 ## Results
-These results reflect PFRL commit hash: `TODO`.
+These results reflect PFRL commit hash: `e9a761f`.

  Note that the scores reported in the DQN paper are from a single run on each domain, and might not be an accurate reflection of the DQN's true performance.